adrimus/PSSophosCentral/README.md

 # PSSophosCentral

-Experimenting with Sophos Central APIs with a PowerShell module I created
+WIP: Experimenting with Sophos Central APIs with a PowerShell module I created.